Estuary

 Taking these factors into account helps narrow the list of tools that align best with your requirements, budget, and long term data strategy.

-Oracle ETL Tools Comparison Table (2025)
+Oracle ETL Tools Comparison Table (2026)

-A quick, high level comparison to help evaluate your options at a glance.
+A quick, high-level comparison to help evaluate your options at a glance.

-Oracle Data Integrator (ODI)Yes (via GoldenGate)YesOracle centric, enterprise workflowsOn premises or cloudMedium to high
+Oracle Data Integrator (ODI)Yes (via GoldenGate)YesSeconds to minutes (with GoldenGate)Oracle-centric enterprise workflowsOn-prem or CloudMedium to High

-Stitch DataNoYesSimple ELT to cloud warehousesCloudLow
+Stitch DataNo (incremental only)YesMinutes to hoursSimple ELT to cloud warehousesCloudLow

-FivetranYesYesAutomated ELT to cloud warehousesCloudLow
+FivetranYes (connector-dependent)YesMinutes (sync-based)Automated ELT to cloud warehousesCloudLow

 Migrate Data From Oracle to Any Destination in Real-time

-9 Top Oracle ETL Tools in 2025
+9 Top Oracle ETL Tools in 2026

-Below are 9 top Oracle ETL tools that can help you integrate, replicate, and transform Oracle data.
+Below are the 9 top Oracle ETL tools that can help you integrate, replicate, and transform Oracle data.

 1. Estuary